celsiusnarhwal/3515.games/docs/hosting/environment.md

 ## :fontawesome-regular-code-fork: Forking the Repository

 Forking 3515.games' repository (hereafter referred to as the "canonical repository") creates a full copy of it in your own GitHub account that you can then do whatever you want with.
+(1) { .annotate }

+1. Pursuant to the terms of the [AGPL](https://github.com/celsiusnarhwal/3515.games/blob/main/LICENSE.md), of course.

 Head over to [celsiusnarhwal/3515.games](https://github.com/celsiusnarhwal/3515.games) and click the "Fork" button in the top-right area of the page.
 Then follow the prompts and you're done.
 Pretty easy, right?